vuono-group/harvestbot/README.md

   export SLACK_NOTIFY_CHANNEL_ID=XXX
 ```

-2. Encrypt the first version to Google Storage
+* The app will pick up the configuration from environment variables and bundle them to a file.
+Encrypt the first version to Google Storage

 ```
   npm start init:config